jalong21/Tumbler/README.md

 Create a job that runs every 24 hours that caps the house addresses.
 Any amount over the cap will be deposited into the "bank" address as payment for the service.

-## Step 5: Nice To Haves (TODO, Maybe . . . )
+## Step 5: Nice To Haves (If This Were In Production)
-1) Instead of using pre-made house addresses, create new ones for each tumble.
-   Alternatively, check that addresses exist and create them if not
-2) Code Cleanup.
+1) Code Cleanup.
 Some of this isn't quite as pretty as I'd like.
-3) Unit tests.
-I'd obviously do this in a production environment
+2) Unit tests.
+I started this, but ran out of time.
-4) Docker Setup.
+3) Docker Setup.
 Adding docker files isn't difficult and helps with deployment immensely
-5) I'm checking that the from address exists, but not all the to addresses.
+4) I'm checking that the from address exists, but not all the to addresses.
 I should add that as well.